 Dr. Salas has extensive experience applying causal-inference econometrics and game theory to study strategic behavior in markets.
 Prior to joining Bates White, he conducted research at Yale University, the World Bank, and the Catholic University of Chile.
-He has served as an instructor of Principle of Economics, Game Theory, and Econometrics and has published in peer-reviewed journals such as the Antitrust Source, Energy Economics, Journal of Public Economics, and Public Choice.
+He has served as an instructor of Principle of Economics, Game Theory, and Econometrics and has published in peer-reviewed journals such as Antitrust Source, Energy Economics, Journal of Public Economics, and Public Choice.

-PhD, Public Policy (with a focus on Mathematical Economics), University of Chicago
+PhD, Mathematical Economics, University of Chicago

 MA, Economics, Catholic University of Chile

 BA, Business and Economics, Catholic University of Chile